rpatrik96/rpatrik96.github.io/_drafts/2021-10-18-poc2-markov-equivalence.md

 ## I-maps
-- example for both (for P,G I can use my previous figure)

 > An **I-map** is defined as a set of independence statements that hold in DAG $G$, i.e.:
 >$$I(G)=\{(X\perp_P Y | Z) : (X\perp_G Y | Z)\}$$